-This Article VIII applies to the Medical and Outpatient Prescription Drug Program benefits.
+This Article VIII applies to Medical and Outpatient Prescription Drug Program benefits only.

-Because the Plan has limited funding, it does not cover all of your medical and prescription needs.
+Because the Plan has limited funding, it does not cover all medical and prescription drug expenses.
 If a service or supply is not covered, then it won't apply toward your annual deductible, coinsurance maximum or out-of-pocket limit, even if the treatment is Medically Necessary.
+Specific exclusions applicable to Medical benefits are set forth in the Exclusions section of the Cigna Booklet, and specific exclusions applicable to the Outpatient Prescription Drug Program are set forth in the Exclusions section of the description of Outpatient Prescription Drug Program benefits under Article VI of this Plan document/SPD.
+In addition to these specific exclusions, the general exclusions and limitations described in this Article VIII apply to the Plan's Medical and Outpatient Prescription Drug Program benefits.

 Except as required by law, the Plan does not cover services or supplies rendered for or in connection with any treatment directly or indirectly related to the following.
-The phrase "in connection with" also means any services, treatment, supplies, or accommodations which are a complication of or would not be necessary but for the occurrence of the excluded type of service, treatment, supply, or accommodations.
+The phrase "in connection with" also means any services, treatment, supplies, or accommodations which are a complication of, or would not be necessary but for the occurrence of, the excluded type of service, treatment, supply, or accommodations.

-- Any services or supplies not specifically identified as covered, except as otherwise required by law; - Any services or supplies for which coverage is available or furnished under any federal, state or other government program, or while incarcerated, except as required by law; - Unless specifically provided otherwise, no benefits are provided for any charge under more than one (1) coverage; - If the individual is not obligated to pay, is not billed or would not have been billed, except for the fact that the individual was covered under this Plan; - Any service or supply that is not Medically Necessary, or is not generally accepted medical practice for the individual's Illness or Injury; - Charges resulting from, in connection with, contributed to, occurring during the course of or arising out of any employment, occupation, or work or activity for wages, compensation or profit; - Hearing examinations (audiograms), hearing aids or the fitting thereof; - Cosmetic surgery, corrective plastic surgery or reconstructive surgery (except plastic, cosmetic or reconstructive surgery due to a condition caused by a malignancy or as specifically described in Article IV), surgery for developmental malformations, or as the result of earlier cosmetic, plastic, or reconstructive surgery, unless the surgery is necessary for the repair or alleviation of damage resulting from a disability caused by bodily injuries or the surgery is necessary because of congenital disease or anomaly of a Dependent child which has resulted in a functional defect; - Injury or Illness resulting from any military service, act of war or terrorism, armed invasion or aggression, insurrection, rebellion or riot, except as provided by law; - Injury or Illness resulting from any release of nuclear energy, except when being used solely for medical treatment of a bodily Injury or Illness under direction and prescription of a Physician; - Injury or Illness resulting from or arising out of the Participant's or Covered Dependent's commission or attempted commission of a felony or engagement in an illegal occupation, whether or not charges are filed or a conviction results; - Services or supplies for an Illness or Injury arising out of or occurring during incarceration; - Vocational training or rehabilitation; Habilitative therapy services.
+- Any services or supplies not specifically identified as covered, except as otherwise required by law; - Any services or supplies for which coverage is available or furnished under any federal, state or other government program, or while incarcerated, except as required by law; - If the individual is not obligated to pay, is not billed or would not have been billed, except for the fact that the individual was covered under this Plan; - Any service or supply that is not Medically Necessary, or is not generally accepted medical practice for the individual's Illness or Injury; - Injury or Illness resulting from or arising out of the Participant's or Covered Dependent's commission or attempted commission of a felony or engagement in an illegal occupation, whether or not charges are filed or a conviction results; - Services or supplies for an Illness or Injury arising out of or occurring during incarceration; - Charges Incurred, services delivered or supplies dispensed prior to the individual's effective date of coverage or after the individual's coverage terminates under the Plan; - Charges submitted to the Plan more than 180 days after the expense for the service or supply is Incurred; or - Charges payable under any other program, plan or insurance, or charges for which a third party is responsible for paying (except that the Plan may coordinate benefits or advance payment of expenses as described in Section IX).